 “As we look more closely at the reality of the backyard chicken trend, it becomes increasingly clear that it is the same commodification of animals, packaged in niche marketing to appeal to the modern ‘conscious consumer’.”

 Thankfully, there are now plenty of truly cruelty-free alternatives.
 Whether you use eggs for omelets or scrambles, pancakes or cakes and pastries, replacing eggs is easier than ever before.
-From fresh tofu omelets and eggless salad to the brand-new retail product called ‘The Vegg‘, there’s an egg-free version available.
+From fresh tofu omelets and eggless salad to new retail vegan fried and scrambled ‘egg’ products, there’s an egg-free version available.

 Vegan French Toast anyone?